Maria Zholobova

 Maria Viktorovna Zholobova (born 1989) is a Russian investigative journalist.
 She is a journalist for the publication Important Stories.
 She is the co-founder and former journalist for the publication Proekt.
-She is the former presenter and writer of the program “Fake News” on the Dozhd TV channel.
+She is the former presenter and writer of the program “Fake News” on the TV Rain channel.

 Education

 She received a master's degree from the Institute of Journalism and Literary Creativity in Moscow.

 Career

 She started working in the newspaper "Kommersant", where she was a news editor.
 In September 2013, Kommersant sent Zholobov to a lecture by Dmitry Peskov, press secretary of Russian President Vladimir Putin.
 At the lecture, Peskov said that Putin does not pronounce the name of the Russian oppositionist Alexei Navalny so as not to make Navalny popular.
 Zholobova published it on the Kommersant website and was fired, and her article was deleted, as it turned out that the lecture was not public.

 Later, she worked at Esquire and Slon (Republic).
 In 2014, she joined RBC.
-In 2016, she left RBC and moved to Dozhd TV channel.
+In 2016, she left RBC and moved to TV Rain channel.
 On "Rain" she composed and hosted the program Fake News ("Fake News"), where she talked about inaccuracies in the reports of the Russian media.
 Investigated various topics, from infrastructure and crime problems in Russia to Putin's inner circle and hidden assets of civil servants.
-In August 2018, Zholobova moved from Dozhd to Project, a Russian startup modeled on the American non-profit organization ProPublica.
+In August 2018, Zholobova moved from TV Rain to Project, a Russian startup modeled on the American non-profit organization ProPublica.